jrdegbe/thamesthrive-api/docs/events/event_tracking.md

 We have the following options.

-* `debugger` - True / False value - whether Tracardi should send back data on how the workflow has gone through, if the events and profiles have been created.
+* `debugger` - True / False value - whether ThamesThrive should send back data on how the workflow has gone through, if the events and profiles have been created.
 E.g. In a production environment, the debugger should be set to False.
-* `profile` - True / False value - whether tracardi should send back the full user profile or just his id.
+* `profile` - True / False value - whether ThamesThrive should send back the full user profile or just his id.
 In most cases, the id alone is enough.
-* `saveSession` - True / False value - whether tracardi should save the session data.
+* `saveSession` - True / False value - whether ThamesThrive should save the session data.
-* `saveEvents` - True / False value - whether tracardi should save the event or just process it
+* `saveEvents` - True / False value - whether ThamesThrive should save the event or just process it

 ### Example of debugger data